MrCrawdaddy/humans/README.md

 # humans
-My Humans of the High Country Project for CS4435
+My Humans of the High Country project for CS4435